 - Wine pourer: Pour more precisely with a wine pourer, which also helps aerate the wine, releasing its full flavor and bouquet.

-When it comes to decorating, skip fragrant floral centerpieces, which will only compete with the aromas of the wines.
-Same goes for scented candles.
-Instead, let food become your centerpiece, such as big bunches of grapes or a beautiful bread basket.
-Or, if you do want a natural element, arrange tall branches in vintage or glass bottles to place around the table.
+When it comes to decorating, skip fragrant floral centerpieces or scented candles, which will only compete with the aromas of the wines.
+(Request that your guests arrive perfume-free as well.)
+Rather, let food—like big bunches of grapes or a beautiful bread basket— become your centerpiece.
+Alternatively, if you want a natural element, arrange tall branches in vintage or glass bottles to place around the table.

 Let the theme inspire the decor, too, bringing in grape and fig leaves.
 They are perfect for lining the platters of hors d’oeuvres and cheese.
-Decorative leaves made from parchment paper can be reused again and again.
-For a special touch, label each dish on the buffet, anchored with a wine cork.
+For a special touch, write out each dish with a label that’s anchored with a wine cork.